cesarsotovalero/InnoBookCrossing/Documentation/Design Documentation.md

   * Other principles where not implemented due to the small scale of the project that resulted in lack of opportunities for implementation

-* REST - covered by Swagger Framework
+* REST - covered by Spring Framework
   * Client–server architecture
   * Statelessness
   * Cacheability